-USSPM 1B; CPP1
+USSPM Standard 1B3; Smart CPP1, CPP2

+Primary Responsibility: Senior Leadership

+Secondary Responsibility: Credit/Commercial

 Tips on Implementation

-As the majority of institutions in the financial inclusion sector began as lending institutions, measuring women borrowers and the change in this percentage over time is critical to understanding outreach.
 If your institution offers products beyond credit, measure outreach to all women clients, not just borrowers.

+Ensure that you track and analyze data both at the client level and at the product level.
+Client-centric tracking facilitates client segmentation and profiling, can uncover cross-selling opportunities, and can improve client protection and social outcome measurement.

-Consider the impact of incentives for field staff, which could have unintended effects (for example, if overly aggressive goals are set for outreach to women, field staff may use women as conduits for loans to men, with the ultimate result that the institution no longer knows who is truly controlling the loan).4
+Consider the impact of incentives for field staff, which could have unintended effects (for example, if overly aggressive goals are set for outreach to women, field staff may use women as conduits for loans to men, with the ultimate result that the institution no longer knows who is truly controlling the loan).

 Advanced Indicator

 Percent women clients who are first-time borrowers of a formal financial institution.
 This indicator goes beyond basic outreach, and measures financial inclusion.
 It can be measured by checking new client records against credit bureau reports, and enables institutions to understand whether they are reaching the unserved or merely capturing greater share of the already-served.
-Pilot Findings At Fundación delamujer, 68% of the total client base is women.
+Beta Findings At Fundación delamujer, 68% of the total client base is women.
 Of new clients last year, 67% are also women, suggesting a balanced approach to client growth.
+OUTREACH TO WOMEN WOMEN AS A PERCENT OF NEW CLIENTS, BY DEPARTMENT